mjreed-wbd/sample-code/ldap/README.md

 These files show examples of interacting with the Turner Active Directory instance using LDAP.
 They are all implementations of the same command-line program, which looks someone up in the directory and displays their phone number.

+They look for a credentials in the environment (specifically, `AD_LDAP_BIND_USER` and `AD_LDAP_BIND_PASSWORD`).
+User entries in our AD live under `CN=Users,DC=turner,DC=com`, with distinguished names that are not necessarily predictable (for instance, mine is `CN=Reed\, Mark (TBS),CN=Users,DC=turner,DC=com`).
+Fortunately, you can instead bind using the format `Turner\\$sAMAccountName`, in my case `Turner\mjreed`.

+Once the environment variables are set, you can use the Makefile to run spectests and confirm that they all work, assuming you have the requisite interpreter and access to ldap.turner.com.

-Read the code to see how they work, but they all look for an LDAP URL in the environment variable $AD\_LDAP\_URL, and default to `ldap://ldap.turner.com` if that is not set.
+You can also override the URL with `AD_LDAP_URL`, but it defaults to `ldap://ldap.turner.com` if that is not set.

 Speaking of URLs, the preferred access points are these, in order:

 1. `ldap://ldap.turner.com` with TLS negotiation enabled.
 2. `ldaps://ldap.turner.com`, using all-SSL-all-the-time.

 Both of the above will require that you either configure your LDAP client library to trust the